Q & A Library

 Should I Give Up Coffee While Pregnant?

 Is it okay to drink coffee during pregnancy?

 The answer to your question is a qualified yes.
 It is all right to drink some coffee while you're pregnant, but not too much.
-I checked about this with Tieraona Low Dog, M.D., director of the Fellowship at the Arizona Center for Integrative Medicine and an expert on women's health.
+I checked about this with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health.
 She suggests limiting your consumption to one to two cups per day, especially during the first trimester.
 If you are used to drinking more than one to two cups of coffee per day, Dr. Low Dog recommends mixing some decaf with regular to cut down on your caffeine intake.

 The concern focuses on the potential adverse effects of caffeine.
 Researchers have found that consuming the amount of caffeine in five or more cups of coffee per day doubles the risk of miscarriage.
 One-and-one-half to two cups of brewed coffee contains about 200 mg of caffeine; you would get half that amount in two cups of brewed tea.